AlexanderShushunov/devdating_answer/README.md

 # devdating_answer
 Answer to devdating.net quest.

-he сode emulates simple cellular automaton.
+The сode emulates simple cellular automaton.
 It is launched for all columns.